 Q. Can I ask anyone to dance?

 A.You bet!
-Anyone dances with anyone at a Lindy Hop/Swing event.
+Anyone dances with anyone at Social Dance events.
 Leads and Follows are both encouraged to ask for dances.
 Some people both lead and follow, so if you want to switch, just ask!

 Check your studio location